 The Group is exposed to credit risk as all crude oil production is sold to one multinational oil company.
 The customer is invoiced monthly for the oil delivered to the refinery in the previous month and invoices are settled in full on the 15th of the following month.
-At 31 July 2012 trade receivables were £1,057,000 (2011:£438,000) representing one month of oil revenue £417,000 and other recievables in respect of oil deliveries made on behalf of other parties and joint venture partners £640,000 (2011: one month of oil revenue).
+At 31 July 2012 trade receivables were £1,057,000 (2011: £438,000) representing one month of oil revenue (2011: one month).
 The fair value of trade receivables and payables approximates to their carrying value because of their short maturity.
 Any surplus cash is held on short term deposit with Royal Bank of Scotland.
-The maximum credit exposure in the year was £513,000 (2011:£479,000).
+The maximum credit exposure in the year was £513,000 (2011: £479,000).